OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Run the command `npm run install-dev-certs`.
 Select **Yes** to the prompt to install the certificate.

-## Register the add-in's middle-tier web server with Azure AD v2.0 endpoint
+## Register the add-in's middle-tier server with Microsoft identity platform

-You need to create an app registration in Azure that represents your web server's middle tier.
-This will enable authentication support so that proper access tokens can be issued to the client code in JavaScript.
+You need to create an app registration in Azure that represents your middle-tier server.
+This enables authentication support so that proper access tokens can be issued to the client code in JavaScript.

 1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.